Summer Reading Assignment 2017

 - Review the assignment for your first year seminar course, BUS 101, LA 100, ENGR 100, ENGR 102, HONE 102.

-- Take notes, highlight, and formulate your thoughts and opinions for both the Summer Reading Assignment and the ENGL 130 or ENGL 132 in-class essay,which will be assigned once the semester starts.
+- Take notes, highlight, and formulate your thoughts and opinions for both the Summer Reading Assignment and the ENGL 130 or ENGL 132 in-class essay.

 - Write the Summer Reading Assignment paper prior to Transitions weekend and turn it in on the first day of your First Year Seminar class.

-- Bring the book and your notes with you to be prepared for the ENGL 130 or ENGL 132 in-class essay and discussions.
+- Bring the book and your notes with you because you will have to write an in-class essay in your ENGL 130 or ENGL 132 class.

 Part 1: First Year Reflection Paper Assignment Directions